Odaimoko/MACH-Pytorch/README.md

 `*_test.txt` contains the test dataset and `*_train.txt` contains both training and validation datasets.
 The number of training instances are specified by `train_size` in data config file.
 Assume it is `m` .
 The first `m` training instances in `*_train.txt` are used in training, with the rest being validation set.

 The format of the text files can be found [here](http://manikvarma.org/downloads/XC/XMLRepository.html).
-Please remove the first line in the original dataset if applicable, which contains 3 numbers indicating the number of instances, featuers and labels.
+Please remove the first line in the original dataset if applicable, which contains 3 numbers indicating the **number of instances, features and labels**.
 These should be included in the dataset config.

 ### Configuration